ProxyLogic-official/mobile-reseller-api/api.md

   -H "X-API-Key: CUSTOMER_API_KEY"
 ```

-Response â€” `200 OK`: a JSON array of order objects.
+Response  `200 OK`: a JSON array of order objects.
 An account with no matching orders returns
 `[]`.

 ## Get one order